unknownicse27/reuse/benchmarks/README.md

-# ORBiS - Benchmarks
+# ReuSE - Benchmarks

-Using ORBiS, you can install three consecutive releases of 15 benchmarks
+Using ReuSE, you can install three consecutive releases of 15 benchmarks

 | Benchmark | version | Benchmark | version | Benchmark | version | Benchmark | version |
 |:------:|:------------|:------:|:------------|:------:|:------------|:------:|:------------|